tuesy/altspacevr-project-hmdtracker-rails/README.md

 Some ideas:

 - Improve the state auditing library with better efficiency or more features.
-- Update the app to use AJAX for saving the new state values.
+- Update the app to have a more responsive, AJAX-y UX.
-- Add a basic authentication system and a way for users to mark their favorite HMDs.
+- Add a basic authentication system and a way for users to customize the list.
-- Implement an email notification system for when the state of an HMD changes.
+- Implement some type of notifications when something changes.
 - Anything you want!
+Been wanting to play with some new Ruby or JS framework?
+Use this as an excuse!

 Feel free to use 3rd party code (gems, libraries) as needed, keeping in mind our assessment criteria (noted at the top of the README.)